 As stated previously, there are more than 70,000 enterprises that produce furniture in Bangladesh however the market is dominated by a few large companies; some of them are as follows.

 - Otobi: Starting off in 1975, Otobi is one of the pioneers of Bangladesh’s furniture industry.
 They have the largest distribution network with over 18 retail and 288 exclusive dealer outlets.
 In total, it has over 450 selling hubs across the country.

 - Akhtar: The company started off as Akhtar Furnishers in 1976.
-They have seven industrial units spanning over 75 Acres of Land and selling a range of products including foam, furniture, door, timber coatings, mattress and adhesive.
-They have eight large showrooms in Dhaka and a few more in other city.
+They have seven industrial units spanning over 75 Acres of Land and sell a range of products including foam, furniture, door, timber coatings, mattress, and adhesive.
+They have eight large showrooms in Dhaka and a few more in another city.
 It has also established the Akhtar Furniture academy, the first and only private institution in Bangladesh that specializes in teaching furniture production.

 - Hatil: Established in 1969, Hatil started off as a timber company.
 It rebranded itself as a furniture producer in 1989.
-They currently export to countries including (but not limited to) USA, Canada and Australia.
+They currently export to countries including (but not limited to) the USA, Canada, and Australia.
 They are also the only FSC certified furniture manufacturer in Bangladesh.

-The furniture industry is in under the bondage of import duties.
+The furniture industry is under the bondage of import duties.
 Experts suggest that easing the extent of the duties can double sales in the industry.
 However, even with the restrictions, the industry is expected to grow.
-Fueled by increasing demand from millennial entering the job market, a steady GDP growth rate of 7% and abundant supply of inexpensive labor, the furniture industry is on course to become a large contributor to the country’s exports.
+Fueled by increasing demand from millennials entering the job market, a steady GDP growth rate of 7%, and an abundant supply of inexpensive labor, the furniture industry is on course to become a large contributor to the country’s exports.